During a mental health crisis, an individual may be involuntarily detained through a mental health hold.

 Juvenile holds can be released by either a physician, by the parent signing the youth in for treatment, or by a designated examiner.

-Discharge/Leaving the Hospital Against Medical Advice (AMA)
+Leaving the Hospital Against Medical Advice (AMA)

 When it is clinically indicated to continue treatment and the patient or legal guardian requests discharge, the patient will be discharged against medical advice or AMA.

-When discharging patients against medical advice:
+When patients want to leave against medical advice:

 - Care team will discuss implications of discharge and potential problems or complications which may arise.
 This conversation will be documented.